The Survivors/Los Sobrevivientes

 Developed through The University of Texas, New Harmony Project and Ensemble Studio Theater.

 Produced by Shrewd Productions in Austin Texas.
 Heart and Dagger in Boston in 2018.
-Finalist for the inaugural Shakespeare’s Sister Award
+Finalist for the inaugural Shakespeare’s Sister Award, Still, Now was on the Kilroys in 2015.

 One Night Only